CeSaRMr07/CeSaRMr07/README.md

-- Hi, I’m @CeSaRMr07
-- I’m interested in learning how to code
-- I’m currently learning HTML, CSS and Javascript
+Hello,

+My name is cesar, and im currently learning to code so i dont know much which is why im here to learn and practice.

 <!---
 CeSaRMr07/CeSaRMr07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.